Ray Epstein: Sporting career

 Epstein competed in state, national and international weightlifting/powerlifting (bench press) competitions for athletes with a disability from 1979 to 1995.
 He took a break from competition in 1983–84 to pursue a professional qualification in accounting.
 He represented Australia at 12 international competitions, including the 1988 Seoul Paralympic Games and 1992 Barcelona Games, where he was male Captain of the Australian Team.

 His career highlights included silver medals at the World Wheelchair Weightlifting Championships in 1990 (Saint-Etienne, France) and 1991 (Rhode Island, United States), and gold medals and world records in the 56 kg division at the 1993 World Cup in Northampton, England and the 1994 World Wheelchair Weightlifting Championships (Melbourne).
 During his career, he held Australian records in five separate body weight categories from 48 kg to 67.5 kg bodyweight divisions.
 He was a scholarship holder under the elite athlete programs of the Australian Institute of Sport (1992 and 1995) and the Queensland Academy of Sport (1992–1995).

 Following his retirement in 1995, he became an accredited IPC Powerlifting Referee.

 Coaching career

 Epstein started coaching towards the end of his lifting career due to a shortage of powerlifting coaching staff in Australia at that time.
 He was appointed Assistant National Coach Powerlifting in 1999 and became National Head Coach Powerlifting in 2003.

 He was Assistant Coach of the powerlifting team at the 2000 Sydney Paralympics and Head Coach for the 2004 Athens, 2008 Beijing, and 2012 London Paralympic Games.

-Notable powerlifters coached by Epstein include dual Paralympic silver medalist Darren Gardiner, Abebe Fekadu, and pioneering female lifters Julie Russell and Deahnne McIntyre.
+Notable powerlifters coached by Epstein include dual Paralympic silver medalist Darren Gardiner, Paralympic bronze medalist Mick Farrell, Steve Green, Abebe Fekadu, and pioneering female lifters Julie Russell and Deahnne McIntyre.

 He announced his retirement as Australian Paralympic Powerlifting head coach in July 2013.